BAMresearch/ctsimu-artist-module/README.md

-# CTSimU JSON Loader, Ver.
-0.8.13
+# CTSimU JSON Loader

 This is a module for the radiographic simulator [aRTist](http://artist.bam.de/) which reads and sets up the scenario from a [CTSimU JSON description](https://bamresearch.github.io/ctsimu-scenarios/).
 With the module, it is also possible to simulate the complete CT scan as described in the JSON scenario.

+## Requirements

++ aRTist Version 2.12 or higher,
++ `rl_json` extension, which comes by default since aRTist 2.10.2.

 ## Installation

 1. Download the aRTist package file (`CTSimU-<version>.artp`) for the latest [Release](https://github.com/BAMresearch/ctsimu-artist-module/releases).
 2. Drag and drop the `.artp` file into your aRTist window to install the module.
-   The module relies on the `rl_json` extension, which comes by default since aRTist 2.10.2.

 ## Known Limitations